civican/legisinfo/44-1/bills/S-12/bill_text.md

   **(5)** Subject to subsection (4), the court shall make an exemption order if it is satisfied that the person has established that, at the time the order was made or the obligation began,

-    there was no connection between the order or obligation and the purpose of helping police services prevent or investigate crimes of a sexual nature by requiring the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; or
+    there was no connection between the order or obligation and the purpose of helping police servicesprevent or investigate crimes of a sexual nature by requiring the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; or

     the impact of the order or the obligation on the person, including on their privacy or liberty, was grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature, to be achieved by the registration of information relating to sex offenders under that Act.